 What They Found

-An adolescent boy with diffuse brain edema and pseudosubarachnoid hemorrhage appearance received drug treatment including acyclovir and mannitol, but his condition deteriorated rapidly.
+An adolescent boy with diffuse brain oedema and pseudosubarachnoid hemorrhage appearance received drug treatment including acyclovir and mannitol, but his condition deteriorated rapidly.
 After hyperbaric oxygen therapy was administered at 72 hours post-admission, his condition clearly improved, and he recovered completely after 20 sessions and one year.

 Canadian Relevance